 Any Discounts that the staff member has applied will be deducted from the Total figure.
 If you have a straight forward commission calculation, like x% of all sales, then this is a great figure to use:

-The Appointment sales report will show you list of your services, broken down into category, with the Gross value as well as the Tax amount.
+The Service sales report will show you list of your services, broken down into category, with the Gross value as well as the Tax amount:

 The Product sales report will list all of the products sold within a certain date range.
 You can see both the Gross value of sales, as well as the Net profit (i.e. less Cost price):

-Note: The Appointment sales and Product sales reports won't take into account any discounts applied to invoices.
+Note: The Service sales and Product sales reports won't take into account any discounts applied to invoices.

 The invoice detail report

 This report will show you an itemised list of all items that have been invoiced during a specific period.
 This is a great report to use if you would like to see what specific bookings/items have been included in the Sales report for that date range.